erikdmitchell/advanced-cms/README.md

 ### 1.0.3
  * Added an admin options page for our custom code.
 Prevents overwriting of code on updates. -- This has been postponed do to more detailed setup requirements then I thought.
  * Added admin.css for use on our options page and plugin.
+ * Added a new class: AJAXMetaBoxes, that allows dynamic creation of meta fields similar to the WP Custom Fields functions. -- not fully integrated yet

 ### 1.0.2
  * Added ability to create very basic, custom widgets.